g-nitin/PaTS/README.md

 A detailed explanation of the workflow, key scripts, and evaluation metrics is available in the scripts directory's README.

 ## Running the System

+All commands should be run from the project root directory.
+We use `uv run python -m` to ensure scripts are executed within the configured virtual environment.

+**Note**: Before running, ensure your `data/generate_dataset.sh` script has the correct `ROOT_DIR` pointing to your PDDL tools.

 ### 1. Generating the Dataset